 Drivers with a Lexus RX can find the best rates from Farmers, Mile Auto, and Progressive.
 Here are the most competitive auto insurance premiums for this model.

-Insurance CompanyAverage Monthly QuoteFarmers $44 Mile Auto $69 Progressive $88 Root $101 Dairyland $112 Mercury $116 National General $127 The General $135 Commonwealth Casualty $142 Kemper $142 Disclaimer: Table data sourced from real-time quotes from Insurify's 50-plus partner insurance providers.
-Actual quotes may vary based on the policy buyer's unique driver profile.
+Insurance CompanyAverage Monthly QuoteFarmers $44 Mile Auto $69 Progressive $88 Root $101 Dairyland $112 Mercury $116 National General $127 The General $135 Commonwealth Casualty $142 Kemper $142 Disclaimer: Table data is based on real-time quotes from Insurify’s network of 500+ insurance partners.
+Actual rates may vary depending on the policyholder’s individual profile and coverage needs.

 Discontinued in 2020, used models of the Lexus GS are still available.
 The vehicle has a KBB Fair Purchase Price of $36,100.
 Lexus GS drivers pay higher insurance rates than drivers of most other Lexus models.
 The Lexus IS is the only model that costs more to insure.